-If you are contacted by a criminal investigator with the IRS or Tax Enforcement Unit, the best thing to do is indicate that you do not want to speak to them, and immediately contact a Michigan tax evasion lawyer.
+If you are contacted by a criminal investigator with the IRS, the best thing to do is indicate that you do not want to speak to them, and immediately contact an IRS tax evasion lawyer.
 Don’t speak to anyone who is not an attorney about your matter, as your conversations may not be privileged and confidential.
 A carefully crafted response from a qualified criminal tax fraud attorney can make the difference between being prosecuted for a tax crime and walking away from the investigation unscathed.

 While you are constitutionally protected against being forced to incriminate yourself, it is important to note that this right must be asserted or you will probably be served with a summons.
 If you do not comply with a summons, that itself is a criminal offense.

 Conversations with an accountant, CPA or “tax professional” are not always privileged and the other party may be forced to disclose what you have said to them.
 However, conversations with a criminal tax attorney, even one that you have not retained, are generally covered under the attorney-client privilege.
 Your tax lawyer cannot be forced to disclose your confidential conversations to anyone.

 White Collar Crime Attorneys v.
 Tax Fraud Attorneys